 TAB is an opportunity for Princeton high school students to develop valuable leadership skills while contributing to the library and the Princeton community.
 TAB members are active, creative, passionate advocates of the library and dedicate considerable time and energy to creating and executing projects that support the mission of the board of trustees.

-TAB runs from September to May, and members are selected in the spring for the next school year.
+TAB runs from October to June, and members are selected at the start of the school year.